Vimal1802/devops-bootcamp-project/README.md

 ansible-galaxy install -r requirements.yml
 ```

-> **Reminder:** *Revisit Section 1.2 and complete it before progressing to the next section.*

 ## 🚀 5.
-Run the CI/CD Pipeline in GitHub Actions to deploy the  Web Server
+Run the CI/CD Pipeline in GitHub Actions to deploy the Web Application

 ### Initiate the Deployment
 Trigger the automated CI/CD pipeline to build your Docker image and deploy it to AWS EC2 via SSM ( `web-server.yml` ansible playbook):

 - Navigate to your **GitHub Repository** and click on the **Actions** tab.